India–Malaysia relations: Economic relations

 From 2000 to 2013, Malaysia is the 19th largest investor in India with cumulative FDI inflows valued at US$618.37 million.
 More than US$6 billion Malaysian investments also come in the form of telecommunications, healthcare, banking and construction projects.
 Trade between the two countries has increased from just US$0.6 billion in 1992 to US$13.32 billion in 2012.
 Beside that, Indian industrial, IT and healthcare companies also investing in Malaysia along with around 150,000 Indians (including 10,000 Indian expatriates) skilled and semi-skilled workers been employed in the country in the sectors of IT, manufacturing and banking.
 Malaysian companies as well participating in many infrastructure projects across different Indian states.

 In 2017, India and Malaysia signed a new business deal amounting to U$36 billion with the exchange of 31 business memorandum of understanding (MoUs), the largest in the history of economic relations between the two countries.
 There is also a Malaysia India Business Council.

 Education relations

 Between the 1960s and 1970s, around 30,000 Malaysian students have studied in Indian educational institutions, mostly in the medical field, with over 30% of the doctors in Malaysia today having been educated in India.
 The Indian government also provides scholarship to Malaysian students.
 Due to many Malaysian medical students' need to pursue their education in India, the Manipal Global Education Group agreed to set up their campuses in Malaysia.

 Security relations

 Since before the formation of Malaysia, many of the country security forces members are trained in India.
-In counter to the growing Chinese influence, India has expressed to increase military and security co-operation with Malaysia.
+To counter the growing Chinese influence, India has expressed interest in increasing military and security co-operation with Malaysia.